LGBT Rights in Turkey: What Travelers Should Know Before Going Turkey

 Although legally speaking trans rights are further forward than in other countries in the area, as transsexuals have been permitted to change their legal gender since 1988, there is still a lot of discrimination against trans people and many incidences of violence.

 As in many conservative countries, there is a certain element of ‘don’t ask, don’t tell’ in place, particularly a country that welcomes on tourism the way Turkey does.
-Travelers going to Turkey should feel encouraged to enjoy their time and feel confident in receiving a warm welcome.
+Travellers going to Turkey should feel encouraged to enjoy their time and feel confident in receiving a warm welcome.
 In addition, technically they have full legal protection.

 There are nowhere near the levels of oppression that are experienced in many countries in the nearby Middle East, but at the same time, travel here is not going to be as open as travel in Bangkok or Berlin, for example.